garagorry/cldr/cdppc/misc/datahub_discovery/README.md

 - The script pretty-prints and parses the `clusterTemplateContent` embedded JSON field when present.
 - Recipes are described and saved as both JSON and shell script content (if available).
 - A final `.tar.gz` archive of the output directory is created for easy sharing.
+- When using `--datahub-name`, the script validates that the specified cluster exists and provides helpful error messages if not found.
+- CSV output files are named differently when targeting a specific cluster vs. all clusters for easy identification.
 - Suitable for audits, upgrade planning, and environment diagnostics.

 ---